adrian-cucuet/luigis-P5/README.md

 ### User Stories

-The purpose of the project was to create a user-centric website, taking in consideration the main user stories:
+The purpose of the project was to create a user-centric website, taking into consideration the main user stories:

     * Store Owner Goals:

         * Create a visually appealing design to attract users
-        * Implement a user-friendly front-end for easy navigation
+        * Implement a user-friendly front end for easy navigation
         * Enable user account management and product management
         * Provide means for managing and moderating user-generated content
         * Develop a responsive design that works seamlessly on various devices